notaryproject/notation/specs/commandline/policy.md

 ### Delete trust policies

-User cannot delete all the trust policies, at least one trust policy should be kept for signature verification.
+Users cannot delete all the trust policies, at least one trust policy should be kept for signature verification.
+Deletion SHOULD fail if users intend to delete all the trust policies.

 ```shell
 # Delete one trust policy